liweiyi88/onedump/README.md

 `onedump` provides a native MySQL dumper, allowing you to use the `onedump` binary to dump your MySQL database contents without needing `mysqldump` be installed on your machine.

-If you need more advanced MySQL dump features or for PostgreSQL dump, you may want to use `mysqldump` or `pg_dump` dumper, which you need to install the below dependencies.
+If you need more advanced MySQL dump features or for PostgreSQL dump, you may want to use `mysqldump` or `pg_dump` dumper, which you need to install the below dependencies on the machine.

 MySQL: `mysql-client`
 PostgreSQL: `postgresql-client`